hipeta/metap/README.md

 ```

 This is boring.
-Using meta-propagate, it can simply be written like:
+Using meta-propagate, it can simply be written like

 ```
 (defclass some-mixin () ())